CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 Once you have considered the above, consider some strategies to overcome these challenges:

-* **Find Common Ground**: Acknowledge the importance of oversight while suggesting tailored approaches for different situations.
+* **Find common ground**: Acknowledge the importance of oversight while suggesting tailored approaches for different situations.
-* **Share Success Stories**: Provide examples of successful procurements that used streamlined review processes.
+* **Share success stories**: Provide examples of successful procurements that used streamlined review processes.
-* **Propose Alternative Oversight**: Develop a modified review process that addresses specific risks without the full CRB burden.
+* **Propose alternative oversight**: Develop a modified review process that addresses specific risks without the full CRB burden.
-* **Use Data**: Present metrics on time/resources spent on CRB versus outcomes achieved.
+* **Use data**: Present metrics on time/resources spent on CRB versus outcomes achieved.
-* **Collaborative Problem-Solving**: Invite the Representative to help design an alternative process that addresses their concerns.
+* **Collaborative problem-solving**: Invite the Representative to help design an alternative process that addresses their concerns.
-* **Pilot Approach**: Suggest a limited test of a modified review process with specific success metrics.
+* **Pilot approach**: Suggest a limited test of a modified review process with specific success metrics.
-* **Risk-Based Assessment**: Propose a framework for matching review intensity to actual risk level of the procurement.
+* **Risk-based assessment**: Propose a framework for matching review intensity to actual risk level of the procurement.
-* **Elevate Agency Goals**: Frame the discussion around how streamlined processes support broader agency mission and service delivery.
+* **Elevate agency goals**: Frame the discussion around how streamlined processes support broader agency mission and service delivery.
-* **Document Safeguards**: Create explicit documentation of how oversight will be maintained in the alternative approach.
+* **Document safeguards**: Create explicit documentation of how oversight will be maintained in the alternative approach.
-* **Feedback Loop**: Build in checkpoints and feedback mechanisms to demonstrate commitment to learning and improvement.
+* **Feedback loop**: Build in checkpoints and feedback mechanisms to demonstrate commitment to learning and improvement.

-## Transitioning to the Conversation
+## Transitioning to the conversation

 The next section will teach you how to survive a difficult conversation by identifying constructive approaches in a conversation, identifying useful tactics to react to problems, and recognizing common topics that can cause misalignment with acquisition strategies and Agile methodology.

 ---

-## Difficult Conversations
+## Difficult conversations

 In this section, you will learn about the art of surviving a difficult conversation.
-You have already practiced preparing for and having influence conversations, but what should you do when the conversation doesn’t go according to plan?
+You have already practiced preparing for and having influential conversations, but what should you do when the conversation doesn’t go according to plan?
 Be it delivering bad news or attempting to persuade a peer to support your decision, we all struggle with having difficult conversations that may be out of our comfort zone.

 At the conclusion of this section, you will be able to: